apache/dubbo-website/content/zh-cn/overview/tasks/mesh/bookinfo-sidecar/traffic/request-routing.md

 ---
+aliases:
+    - /zh/overview/tasks/mesh/bookinfo-sidecar/traffic/request-routing/
+description: This task shows you how to route requests dynamically to multiple versions of a microservice.
+linkTitle: Request Routing
+title: Request Routing
+toc_hide: true
 type: docs
-title: "Request Routing"
-linkTitle: "Request Routing"
 weight: 1
-toc_hide: true
-description: "This task shows you how to route requests dynamically to multiple versions of a microservice."
 ---

 Before you begin
 Setup Istio by following the instructions in the Installation guide.